bahelms/super_perfundo/posts/test-again.md

 wigs, donuts

 ==description==
-One fine day, I decided to write a blog!
+Live reloading these things is fucking sweet!

 ==body==
-In Chapter 8, we mentioned that one limitation of vectors is that they can store elements of only one type.
+Dude, in Chapter 9, we mentioned that one limitation of vectors is that they can store elements of only one type.
 We created a workaround in Listing 8-10 where we defined a SpreadsheetCell enum that had variants to hold integers, floats, and text.
 This meant we could store different types of data in each cell and still have a vector that represented a row of cells.
 This is a perfectly good solution when our interchangeable items are a fixed set of types that we know when our code is compiled.

 ### Code Examples
 ```